dr-matt-smith/java-crud-for-free-repositories-example-project/README.md

 ---------------------------------------------
 (7) for associated object properties change them to objectId properties (for foreign keys)
 ---------------------------------------------
-we have manually convert object associations into foreign key "id" properties
+we have to manually convert object associations into foreign key "id" properties

 (--a--)
 change object properties to "<object>Id" properties